-1. Unseen Effects of Air Movement Through Your Home
+2. The Unseen Effects of Air Movement Throughout Your Home: Part 1

 As our demand for tighter and more energy efficient buildings increases, we must pay attention to proper design and construction techniques to maintain adequate ventilation and moisture control.

 The challenges with ventilation and moisture control are in part controlling the humidity levels within the home.
 Humidity levels within the home are in direct relation to the ventilation process and the living habits of the occupants.
 A 1200 ft.
 2 home with a family of five occupants will result in higher humidity levels and more demand on the ventilation system, while that same family in a larger home, at 2400 ft.2 which has a larger volume of air and will require less ventilation and have a lesser humidity level simply because there is a greater air volume within the home to absorb humidity.
 The humidity levels in any home are, in part related to the home’s interior air temperature, commonly known as relative humidity.
 Whereas the warmer the air temperature, the more humidity or water vapour the air is capable of holding.
 As warm, humid air laden with water vapour passes across a cold surface, the humid air that circulates over the cooler surface releases its moisture, and this moisture is deposited on that cooler surface.
 This is evidenced by wet interior windows in the cooler seasons.
 This is commonly known as the dewpoint.
 Total interior moisture control and protection for housing can be difficult, our understanding and control of interior moisture is evolving as older technologies are being replaced by new technologies, and ventilation techniques continue to move forward.